Situation analysis: In marketing

 The situation analysis looks at both the macro-environmental factors that affect many firms within the environment and the micro-environmental factors that specifically affect the firm.
 The purpose of the situation analysis is to indicate to a company about the organizational and product position, as well as the overall survival of the business, within the environment.
 Companies must be able to summarize opportunities and problems within the environment so they can understand their capabilities within the market.

 5C analysis

-While a situation analysis is often referred to as the "3C analysis", the extension to the 5C analysis has allowed businesses to gain more information on the internal, macro-environmental and micro-environmental factors within the environment.
+While a situation analysis is often referred to as the "3C analysis", the extension to the 5C analysis has allowed businesses to gain more information on internal and external factors to aid in strategic decision-making.
 The 5C analysis is considered the most useful and common way to analyze the market environment, because of the extensive information it provides.

 Company

 The company analysis involves evaluation of the company's objectives, strategy, and capabilities.
 These indicate to an organization the strength of the business model, whether there are areas for improvement, and how well an organization fits the external environment.